DenLilleMand/gildedrose/README.md

 * Make a new commit, uncommenting the test in src/test/java/net/praqma/codeacademy/romannumerals/AppTest.java
 * Push that change to github, and monitor as Jenkins starts a build automatically.

+### 4. Generating an artifact

+Our Java project needs to be packaged into a Jar file, in order to be ready for release.

+* change the maven goal from `test` to `install`.
+* Under `Post-build Actions` add the `Archive the artifacts` action, and write `target/romannumerals-*.jar` in it.
+That will take the output from the maven goal and add it as an artifact.
+* Choose the advanced options and select `Archive artifacts only if build is successful` as well to reduce the number of artifacts
+* Click save
+* Go back to the job dashboard.
+* Fix the unit test by implementing a dumb way of solving the test.
+* Push the change to GitHub, and monitor that Jenkins will grab that change and make a build, producing an artifact.